Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Conclusion

 \section{Conclusion}

-In this paper, we present ROMA, a simple and effective SSL method for unsupervised visual representation learning.
-By using a simple triplet-based loss and a random mapping strategy, ROMA can achieve state-of-the-art results on four benchmark datasets.
-From the results, we have the following findings: (1) Contrary to the recent trends of discarding the negative pairs in SSL, we demonstrate that negative examples are still important but one is sufficient, only requiring a suitable loss function; (2) we show that unsupervised representation learning can gain significantly from randomness, such as using random mappings.
-We hope our work will draw the community to rethinking the impact of negative examples and paying attention to randomness.
+In this paper, we present Trip-ROMA, a simple and effective SSL method for unsupervised representation learning and unsupervised few-shot learning.
+By using a simple triplet-based loss and a random mapping strategy, Trip-ROMA can achieve new state-of-the-art results on seven small datasets and a large-scale dataset.
+From the results, we have the following findings: (1) Contrary to the recent trend of completely discarding the negative pairs in SSL, negative examples are still important but one is sufficient with a properly designed loss function; (2) Unsupervised representation learning can benefit significantly from randomness, such as using random mappings.
+We hope our work will draw the community to rethinking the impact of negative examples and exploiting randomness for benefits.
+In the future, we will explore how to effectively accelerate the convergence of Trip-ROMA.